codecarrotlabs/makerlog-vscode/README.md

 1. [Add webhook URL](https://gitlab.com/codecarrot/makerlog-vscode/wikis/Usage#paste-the-webhook-url) to the settings.
 2. [Create a task](https://gitlab.com/codecarrot/makerlog-vscode/wikis/Usage#create-a-task) by running command `MakerLog: Let's start logging`.

+## Issues

+Found a problem or missing feature?
+Issues and feature requests can be submitted in the [GitLab repository](https://gitlab.com/codecarrot/makerlog-vscode).

 ## Contribute

 PRs welcome!
 Please see our [Contribution](https://gitlab.com/codecarrot/makerlog-vscode/wikis/contributing) for more details.